-Timetables for each module will be made available in Teams for both onsite and distance learning.
-Table 2 summarises when each module begins, before running for 8 weeks, and Table 3 summarises when teaching periods, on-line seminars, periods for self-led learning, and working on your assessment materials will typically fall for each module 8-week period.
+Timetables for each module will be made available in Teams for both onsite and distance learning approximately 4 weeks before the module starts.
+Table 2 summarises when each module begins, before running for 8 weeks, and Table 3 summarises when teaching periods, on-line seminars, periods for self-led learning, and working on your assessment materials will typically fall for each module 8 week period.